Robin Helfritch Maratos

-I began my yoga journey at age 5, growing up with a yogi mom who practiced as a means to ease her symptoms from Multiple Sclerosis.
-With early roots in the teachings of the Himalayan Institute, I spent many years practicing various styles of Hatha yoga.
+I don’t remember a time when yoga was not in my life.
+I began yoga classes at age 5, growing up with a yogi mom who practiced to help maintain mental clarity and mobility after being diagnosed with Multiple Sclerosis before I was born.
+With early roots in the teachings of Swami Rama of the Himalayan Institute and Roy Eugene Davis of the Center for Spiritual Awareness, I spent my life practicing various styles of Hatha yoga.

 I have had so many wonderful teachers throughout my life, beginning with my biggest inspiration and very first yoga teacher, my mom, Iris Helfritch.
 I consider myself a lifetime student, always seeking, learning, growing, and I am grateful to all my teachers for their wisdom and support.
 I also hold the belief that the greatest teacher you will ever find is the one who lies within, and so I give thanks to her.

-When I’m off my mat, you can usually find me out in nature, hanging with my human and canine companions, skating, hula hooping, creating art and graphic design, climbing trees, exploring this great city and beyond, dancing, singing, organizing events through my non-profit animal advocacy organization, Open the Cages Alliance, geeking out on science, looking up at the stars, and basically enjoying this incredible life on our amazing pale blue dot of a planet.
+When I’m off my mat, you can usually find me out in nature, hanging with my human and canine companions, skating, hula hooping, creating art and graphic design, climbing trees, exploring this great city and beyond, going to darkwave and punk shows, organizing events through my non-profit animal advocacy organization, the Vegan Living Program, geeking out on science, looking up at the stars, and enjoying this incredible life on the pale blue dot of a planet that we call home.